Important SaaS Metrics You Should Track

 14. Average Revenue per Account

 Many SaaS companies track this metric accurately by separating the average revenue contributed by new subscribers and existing subscribers every month.
-You can measure revenue by comparing the contribution of both existing and new subscribers.
+You can measure revenue by comparing the contributions of both existing and new subscribers.
 Also, you can improve the metric consistently through cross-selling and up-selling activities.

 15. Support Tickets Raised